Machame Route 6 Day

 Highly recommended for scenic value, Great for acclimatization with lots of walk high, sleep low opportunities.
 Challenging trek with stunning scenery through 5 diverse climatic zones!

 No need to arrange transport!
-Our transfer driver will collect you and all your gear from Kilimanjaro Airport and take you to the hotel in Moshi.
+Our driver will collect you and all your gear from Kilimanjaro Airport and take you to the hotel in Moshi.
 Relax after your flight, take a dip in the pool or explore Moshi.
 Later you will meet the Karibu Adventure operation team.
-They will tell you more about the trip, share tips and safety information and thoroughly check your gear to see if you have everything you need.
+They will tell you more about the trip, share tips and safety information and thoroughly check your gears to see if you have everything you need on the mountain.